Future developments in Singapore: Lentor Hills

+Springleaf

+Announced by the Urban Redevelopment Authority (URA) on 6 June 2022, portions of Springleaf will be developed as a mixed-use site with residential and commercial developments surrounding Springleaf MRT station.
+Planned residences to be built on the site will be private developments.
+Aside from having small footprints to minimise loss of habitat, upcoming buildings will also feature greener facades to avoid colliding with birds.

+Spanning more than 30-hectares, the site will retain some natural and heritage elements such as the former Seletar Institute and Nee Soon Post Office.
+Approximately half of the site will be a new park named Nee Soon Nature Park to act as a buffer and extension of the nearby Central Catachment Nature Reserve and an ecological link with the Khatib Bongsu Nature Park that is set to open in the near future.
+The existing Sungei Selatar will also be retained and integrated into the new park containing a rare freshwater swamp forest habitat.

 Mount Pleasant

 Announced on 23 November 2021, approximately 5,000 Housing and Development Board (HDB) flats will be built on the Old Police Academy site in Mount Pleasant.
 Part of the Singapore Polo Club will also be acquired as part of the development.
 The design of the 33 hectare estate will be inspired by the nature and heritage in the 1920s-developed area.
+Heritage elements from the old academy, surrounding greenery, and pre-war colonial bungalows will be integrated into the design of the new estate.
 Four existing Old Police Academy buildings and a part of the parade square will be retained and refreshed into community spaces.
 Surrounded by residential blocks with sky and roof gardens, a low-rise neighbourhood centre, designed to be open and green, will house amenities such as retail units.

-The first Build-to-Order (BTO) housing project is set to be launched within the next five years.
+The first Build-to-Order (BTO) housing project is set to be launched in 2025.
+This will be the first of six BTO projects in the estate.

 On 12 January 2022, it was announced that the upcoming Mount Pleasant MRT station on the Thomson-East Coast MRT line will remain closed until surrounding housing developments are completed.